 Vennbahn – Historical

-By the way, the name of the Vennbahn is also borrowed from this region.
-For to the west of the line is the High Fagnes, one of the largest raised bogs in Europe.
+By the way, the name of the Vennbahn railway is also borrowed from this region.
+For to the west of the railway line is the High Fagnes (High Fen, ger: Hohes Venn), one of the largest raised bogs in Europe.
 For those interested in moors, there is a bicycle tour that opens up the moor well and includes Sourbrodt in the south and Eupen and Raeren.

-You will also get a few small impressions along the Vennbahn cycle route, as between Kalterherberg, Bostagne, Weywertz and Waimes moor areas are passed several times.
+You will also get a few small impressions along the Vennbahn green way cycle route, as between Kalterherberg, Bostagne, Weywertz and Waimes moor areas are passed several times.

 Turn off at Waimes to Malmedy and the southern Fagnes

 In Waimes you must be careful and read the signs well.
-There the track divides – another old railway line via Malmedy to Trois – Ponts was also converted to a bike track.
-The station is a kind of divider between the lines, as it was in the past.
+There the greenway track divides – another old railway line via Malmedy to Trois – Ponts was also converted to a bike track (RaVel L45 rail bike path).
+The old railway station is a kind of divider between the lines, as it was in the past.
 You can reach the actual town of Waimes via the Malmedy line.

 St. Vith and Reuland Castle – Farewell to Belgium

-Just after the St. Vith train station, you first go through the tunnel.
+Just after the St. Vith train station, you first go through the old railway tunnel.
 Then unfortunately first over some streets and side roads – the old railway line is already built over here, too.
-And then the Vennbahn, which hasn’t had much traffic since Monschau, gets really lonely.
+And then the Vennbahn cycle route, which hasn’t had much traffic since Monschau, gets really lonely.

 Actually, the Vennbahn cycle path is very well signposted.
-There is even every 500m a distance kilometre – sign with emergency call sign like on the motorway.
+There is even every 500m a distance kilometre – sign post with emergency call sign like on the motorway.
 South of St.Vith at Maspelt / Lommersweiler you have to be careful.
-Because there the cycle track leaves the railway line and makes a 180° turn onto the Ourtalstraße (-street).
+Because there the Venn cycle track leaves the straight line and makes a 180° turn onto the Ourtalstraße (Our – valley-street).
 But your way could also go straight ahead.
-Because this is also the beginning of the Eifel-Ardennes cycle path (or the separation of the same from the Vennbahn?).
+Because this is also the beginning of the Eifel-Ardennes cycle path (or the separation of the same from the Vennbahn cycle route ?).
 If you pass under a motorway high bridge there, you are already wrong.

-Goedange – Tunnel – Right of way for bats
+Goedange railway Tunnel – Right of way for bats